Skip to content

 Minute 3: define a zone and its capacity

-The single most important concept — and the one most people over-complicate.
-To start, create a single zone called “Main room” with your total capacity.
-If you seat 40, enter 40.
+The most important concept, and the one most people overcomplicate.
+To get going, create a single zone called “Dining room” with the total capacity of your restaurant.
+If you have 40 seats, set 40.

-Subdivisions (terrace, indoor, private) come later, once you’re live.
-The widget works perfectly with a single zone for day one.
+Subdivisions (terrace, indoor, private room) come later, once you’re up and running.
+The widget works perfectly with a single zone for the first few days.

 Common mistake: trying to model your exact floor plan from minute one.
-Ignore individual tables for now — on the Free plan, only total zone capacity matters.
+Ignore individual tables for now — on the Free plan, only the total capacity per zone matters.

 A “service” is a shift: lunch, dinner, brunch.
-For this guide, create one:
+For this guide we’ll create one:

 • Name: “Dinner”.

-If you run more shifts, add them later.
-One or two is enough to validate the flow.
+If your restaurant has more shifts, add them at the end.
+One or two are enough to validate the flow.

-Open “Web settings”.
-Three cosmetic changes so the widget doesn’t feel generic:
+Open “Customer channels”.
+Three cosmetic tweaks so the widget doesn’t look generic:

-• Logo: upload your PNG/SVG if you have one.
+• Logo: upload your PNG/SVG, if you have one, in the “Document header” section.

-Spend an hour another day making it pretty.
-The visitor’s first four minutes are what matter now.
+You can spend an hour another day making it pretty.
+Right now, what matters are the visitor’s first four minutes.

 Minute 8: publish the widget on your site

-Copy the script from the “Install” section.
-Paste it into the HTML of the page where you want the reserve button to appear.
+Copy the script shown in the “Integration” section.
+Paste it into the HTML of the page where you want the booking button to appear.

 Depending on your CMS:

-• WordPress: custom HTML block on the homepage or a dedicated “Reserve” section.
+• WordPress: custom HTML block on the home page or in a “Book” section.

 • Wix / Squarespace: “Embed code” widget.

-• Custom site: your developer pastes it in 2 minutes.
+• Custom site: your developer drops it in within 2 minutes.

-• No control of the site: use the public Reserver URL (/reservations/your-restaurant) and link a simple button to it.
+• No control over the website: use the public Reserver URL (format /reservations/your-restaurant) and add a simple button linking to it.

-Publish and open the site in an incognito window.
-The button must appear and work.
+Publish and open the page in an incognito window.
+The button should appear and work.

 Minute 9: make a test booking

-Book from the widget yourself, as if you were a guest.
-Complete the full flow:
+Book yourself through the widget, as if you were a customer.
+Walk through the whole flow:

 1. Pick a future date.